Dieky/ML-Exam/README.md

 ollama pull llama3
 ```

-After setting this up you should be ready to run the project
+After setting this up you should be ready to run the model in our project